 Creating, editing, and assigning objectives

 Standard permissions- Standard permissions mean that admins can create/edit/update objectives for everyone, reviewers can only create/edit/update their immediate direct reports' objectives- and cannot create/edit/update objectives for their hierarchy, and reporters can only create/edit/update objectives for themselves.
 If you like the limited permissions that reviewers have with creating and maintaining objectives, leave this option checked.

 Advanced permissions- If you want to allow everyone in the company to create/edit/update objectives for everyone else in the company, select the 'Everyone' option here.
 This option is helpful for flat companies.
 If you want to allow reviewers to create/edit/update objectives for their entire hierarchy (not just their immediate direct reports), choose the 'Reviewers' option.

 Who has the permission to update and edit my objectives?

 If this setting is on, the objective owner can pick additional editors for the objective.
 Individuals and/or groups can be added as editors here.
 This option should be used for opening up visibility on objectives that more than one person might need to edit/update.

 Team/Group objectives, objectives being worked on by multiple people from different teams, or cross-departmental objectives are examples of use cases here.

 Everyone- If you want everyone in the company to be able to create company-wide objectives, choose this option.

 Custom- If you want to limit who can create company-wide objectives, choose this option.

-Select the roles, groups, and/or people that should have the ability to create company-wide questions using the checkboxes and drop-down menus.
+Select the roles, groups, and/or people that should have the ability to create company-wide and each group type objectives using the checkboxes and drop-down menus.